torvalds/linux/Documentation/power/pci.rst

 used by the kernel to change the device's power state.

-Devices supporting the native PCI PM usually can generate wakeup signals called Power Management Events (PMEs) to let the kernel know about external events requiring the device to be active.
+Devices supporting the native PCI PM usually can generate wakeup signals called Power Management Events (PMEs) to let the kernel kanalw about external events requiring the device to be active.
 After receiving a PME the kernel is supposed to put the device that sent it into the full-power state.
 However, the PCI Bus Power Management Interface Specification doesn't define any standard method of delivering the PME from the device to the CPU and the operating system kernel.
-It is assumed that the platform firmware will perform this task and therefore, even though a PCI device is set up to generate PMEs, it also may be necessary to prepare the platform firmware for notifying the CPU of the PMEs coming from the device (e.g. by generating interrupts).
+It is assumed that the platform firmware will perform this task and therefore, even though a PCI device is set up to generate PMEs, it also may be necessary to prepare the platform firmware for analtifying the CPU of the PMEs coming from the device (e.g. by generating interrupts).

 In turn, if the methods provided by the platform firmware are used for changing